Alpha-Chip/Alpha-ML-IRDrop/README.md

 # Alpha ML IRDrop

-The repository contains solution for ICCAD23 contest, which took 3rd place.
-Solution is based on segmentation neural net Unet with MaxVitt backbone.
+The repository contains solution for ICCAD 2023 contest (Problem C: Static IR Drop Estimation Using Machine Learning).
+The goal of contest was to fast predict IRDrop map based on machine learning methods.
+Solution from this repository took 3rd place.
+Is based on segmentation neural network Unet with MaxVit backbone and custom loss function.

 ## Inference